rockhyrax0/gamemode-nightlight/README.md

 `script_timeout` (10 seconds by default).
 It's waiting for EOF.

 EOF arrives only when every copy of the pipe's write end is closed.
-A backgrounded job inherits the script's stdout and stderr — so the natural-looking
+A backgrounded job inherits the script's stdout and stderr, so the natural-looking

 ```bash
 kde-inhibit --colorCorrect sleep infinity &